 A: Visit HealthSourceRI.com/get-help-tax-season/ or call us at 1-855-408-1344.
 It is important to understand that your Form 1095-A cannot be corrected over the telephone.
 You will need to tell us why you think the form is incorrect.
 Reviewing your Form 1095-A may require us to conduct research on your account history and this may take up to 30 days to complete.
-If we cannot complete our review within this timeframe, we will notify you.
 Only HealthSource RI can review and change your Form 1095-A.